Scroll to content

 Confidentiality and Child Protection

 This policy should be read in conjunction with the Child Protection Policy.
+Concerning child abuse and protection procedures, staff will follow the school’s child protection policy.

 8. Partnership with Parents: